Spectrum (song)

-"Spectrum" is a song by Russian-German electronic music producer Zedd.
-It features the vocals from American singer Matthew Koma.
+"Spectrum" is a song by Russian–German electronic music producer Zedd.
+It features American musician Matthew Koma.
 It was released as a single on June 4, 2012, and serves as the second single from Zedd's debut studio album Clarity.
 It was written by Koma and Zedd.

 An extended play of the track – featuring remixes by Armin van Buuren, Arty, Deniz Koyu, as well as Congorock – was released on July 31, 2012.
 It also features a track titled "Human" (a collaboration with Nicky Romero), which was also released as a single on July 31, 2012.

 TVXQ's Yunho, Super Junior's Donghae and Eunhyuk, EXO's Kai and Lay and SHINee's Taemin and Minho under the project name S.M.
 The Performance released a Korean version, featuring the vocals of Taemin, Donghae and Yunho.
-This version was released on December 30, 2012 by S.M.
+This version was released on December 30, 2012, by S.M.
 Entertainment and the proceeds were given to charity.

 There is also a Japanese remix, which features English vocals by Hatsune Miku, made by the Japanese music group, Livetune, which is featured in the Japanese release of Zedd's album Clarity.
 Livetune had originally remixed the song as a fan of Zedd's music and Zedd was impressed with the result of the remix and asked for it to be included in the Japanese release as a bonus track.